luacm/terminal-into/README.md

 ## Introduction

+* TODO: Add explanation of why learning the command line is so important

 The terminal is a text-based way to control a computer.
 Because it was created early on in computing it can be unintuitive and a little daunting.
 However, it is a seriously powerful tool and is probably most widely used tool by computer science professionals.

 Before we dive to much into this: